MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/01-processwire-content-management-framework.md

 Another useful technique is to collect site-wide options (such as the site name and logo) into a singular template with only one instance page and make that available globally.
 This way, you can expose site settings you want your editors to be able to change through the ProcessWire API (as opposed to defining those statically in your `config.php`, for example).

 To get started, create a `settings` template and set it to allow only one page in the family options.
-Then, create the new settings page and take note of it's ID.
+Then, create the new settings page and take note of its ID.
 In order to be able to find that page, you can specify the page ID in your config file:

 ```php
 $config->settingsPageId = 1234;